+8.05 Distribution of Service Tax.

+a.
+The Tax Department shall deposit all proceeds from the service tax in the Tribe’s General Fund.

+b.
+Use of Revenues.
+The revenues from the service tax shall be utilized for the purposes of offsetting the costs of administering this tax, economic development, enterprise debt retirement, enforcement of food/safety codes at tribal enterprises, and other tribal government needs as determined during the annual budget process.
+Any services tax revenues subject to the tax sharing formula of the Tax Agreement shall be distributed as provided in Section III(B)(3) of the Tax Agreement.

-Article VIII.
-Licensing of Businesses Located within the Reservation and Agreement Area
+Article IX.
+Licensing of Businesses Located within the Reservation and Agreement Area.

-8.01.
+9.01.
 Sellers Wholly-owned by the Tribe, Tribal Members or Combination Thereof.
 Any seller, which is wholly owned by the Tribe, Tribal members or the Tribe and Tribal members, which is located within the Reservation or within the Agreement Area shall be required to obtain a Tribal business tax license from the Tribe on the form prescribed by the Tax Department.